Where do Elephants Live in Asia? The Harsh Reality for Temple Elephants.

 Elephant training and “the hook”

 I will talk about elephant training methods in more detail later but one thing that horrifies me is seeing a Mahout using “the hook” when handling an elephant.
-The hook is known by many names; bullhook, anku or ankusha and in Sri Lanka, it is called a goad.
-Irrespective of the name or the physical shape, it’s an instrument used to instil fear and inflict pain.
+The hook is known by many names; bullhook, goad, anku or ankusha and in Sri Lanka, it is called an ankus.
+Irrespective of the name or the physical shape, it’s an instrument used to instill fear and to inflict pain.
 This was the reason it was being used on that distressed elephant I saw at the street parade.

 Danger and deaths